 - Traditional, raw African black soap is coarser in texture and has greater exfoliant abilities

-- African black soap contains ingredients like the ashes of palm leaves or plantain skins, coconut oil, shea butter and palm oil.
+- This soap contains the ashes of palm leaves or plantain skins, coconut and palm oil, and shea butter

-- Many of the ingredients in African black soap fight inflammation and help control the skin’s natural oil production.
+- African black soap can also restore moisture and help regulate the skin’s natural oil production

-For many, African black soap is a natural solution for controlling breakouts, addressing inflammation and reducing excess oil in the skin.
+This soap is a natural solution for reducing excess oil in skin, clearing pores and addressing inflammation.